Bolanle-kani/Electricity-Consumption-Analysis-Household-Dataset/README.md

 # About Me

 Hello!
-I'm Ahmad Ali, a dedicated data scientist specializing in energy analytics and sustainable practices.
+Omobolanle Komolafe, a dedicated data scientist specializing in energy analytics and sustainable practices.
 With a strong foundation in artificial intelligence and machine learning, I am committed to leveraging data-driven insights to optimize household electricity consumption.

 ## Project Focus